 Content management is the process for creating and managing all of the content being created for different channels and outputs.
 This post you’re reading right now is a piece of content, created and tailored especially for consumption on this channel, a blog.
 You might have read a help center article on how to customize your software instance, or engaged with a community post that was relevant to a question you had; help center articles and posts in a community are other types of content.
 A content management system is the process for managing all of those outputs.
 Each content piece was likely put together by several different people and teams—this is especially true for enterprise content management.
 The term may also refer to the technical platform that helps teams manage content.

 What is knowledge management?

-Knowledge management refers to the ways in which information is gathered, organized, and distributed across an organization.
-A knowledge management system may refer to these processes, or it may refer to the knowledge management solution used to assist teams with those processes.
+Knowledge management is how information is gathered, organized, and distributed across an organization.
+A knowledge management system may refer to these processes, or it may refer to the knowledge management technology used to assist teams with those processes.
 We know there are many sources of information, which is why a centralized knowledge management repository is so important for organizations.
 Types of knowledge include, but are not limited to:

 - Expertise and institutional knowledge that form the basis of help center articles.
 One help center article can include all sorts of knowledge from product experts, the advocacy team, community managers, and more.

 - Context from the customer support team about a persistent customer-facing issue, such as a bug in the software or a design oversight impacting the customer experience

 - Tips from community managers and moderators about optimizing the product for unique use cases